cdktf/cdktf-provider-cloudflare/docs/waitingRoom.csharp.md

 - *Type:* string

-Host name for which the waiting room will be applied (no wildcards).
+The host name to which the waiting room will be applied (no wildcards).

+Please do not include the scheme (http:// or https://).
+The host and path combination must be unique.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/waiting_room#host WaitingRoom#host}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/waiting_room#host WaitingRoom#host}

 ---